zagarsuren/zagarsuren.github.io/_posts/2023-09-16-Search-Algorithms.md

-# Mini AI Project: Search Algorithms
+# Mini AI Project: The Classic Search Algorithms

 This project aims to develop a navigational search algorithm using a family of uninformed and informed algorithms to find the shortest path between two tourist destinations using a simplified real-world problem.
 Key objectives of this project include formulating the search problem, testing the different algorithms for navigational search context, and recommending a suitable algorithm for a given problem.